 Q. Does the PBC need any mods?

-No. Honestly, it’s perfect out of the box.
-You don’t need to seal the lid tighter.
-Some smoke might leak through but it does fit well and won’t compromise your results.
+No. Honestly, it’s made not to be messed with.
+You don’t need to seal the lid tighter and it’s not meant to be all-adjustable.
 In our experience, people who have modified their PBC’s usually regret it.